 11:38 Practical use case of object mirroring.

-Download THIS 2d floor plan(dxf file) and start making the model.
-All the texts & notations are removed, so that you can quickly import the file in blender.
+Note: All the texts & notations are removed, so that you can quickly import the file in blender.

 Related: 7 Things I Wish I’d Known Before I Started Learning Blender